runmingl/stop/AEC.md

 | §6.2      | Lemma 21                                                                 | [`SoundnessCompleteness.StackMachineBigStop`](./src/SoundnessCompleteness/StackMachineBigStop.agda)  | `⇩→↦*-ε`                        |                                                             |
 | §6.2      | Lemma 22                                                                 | [`SoundnessCompleteness.StackMachineBigStop`](./src/SoundnessCompleteness/StackMachineBigStop.agda)  | `⇩→↦*s-ε`                       |                                                             |

 Since submission, the artifact has undergone minor updates.
-Figures 9 and 12 in the paper will be revised accordingly to reflect the updated lines of code in the artifact.
+Figures 9 and 12 in the paper will be revised accordingly to reflect the updated lines of code in the present artifact.
 The updated versions of these figures are reproduced below.

 | Lemma 14 | Lemma 15 | Theorem 16 | Corollary 17 | Theorem 18 |
 |----------|----------|------------|--------------|------------|